nova0821/iotjs-wiki/Build-for-Linux.md

 sudo apt-get install gyp cmake build-essential
 ```

 gcc/g++ compiler 4.8 and upper versions are required to compile.
 If you have any problems upgrading to 4.8, please google.
-One of that helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8).
+One of those helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8).

 ### 1. Get the sources